syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 ContainsCaseSensitive
 </td>
 <td>
-The control returns all possible matches that contains the typed text which is culture and case-sensitive.
+The control returns all possible matches that contains the typed text, which is culture and case-sensitive.
 </td>
 </tr>
 <tr>